Breads, Rolls + Donuts Breakfast

 For the filling

 • Place the butter in a large saucepan and heat over medium heat until melted.
-Add the granulated and brown sugars, apple cider, cornstarch, lemon juice, cinnamon, and salt and heat until the sugar has dissolved, 2 to 3 minutes.
+Add the granulated sugar, apple cider, cornstarch, lemon juice, cinnamon, and salt and heat until the sugar has dissolved, 2 to 3 minutes.
 Add the apples and cook until the apples are soft but still hold their shape, 10 to 15 minutes.
 Remove from the heat, transfer the mixture to a bowl, and let the mixture cool to room temperature.

 To Assemble